quinn-dougherty/epistemics-webdev-projects/README.md

 # Pitch projects

-All are welcome to let us know what you need.
+All are welcome to let us know what you need ([Create issue](https://github.com/quinn-dougherty/epistemics-ux-projects/issues/new)).

+We may put in issue templates by topic area (wikis, prediction markets, estimational programming languages or stacks) later.

 ## Subjective scoped/concrete scores: